apache/nuttx/configs/metro-m4/README.txt

     +#define BOARD_GCLK3_SOURCE  4  /* Select OSCULP32K as GCLK3 source */

-    With that workaround, the port gets past all clock and USART configuration and, in fact, completely through OS initialization and application startup!
-The NSH shell runs and the NSH prompt is presented on the serial console at the correct baud.
-Serial input, however, is not received.
-There are no serial Rx interrupts!
-So there is still more to be done.
+    With that workaround, the port gets past all clock and USART configuration.
 A new configuration option was added, CONFIG_METRO_M4_32KHZXTAL.
 By default this workaround is in place.
-But you can enabled CONFIG_METRO_M4_32KHZXTAL if you want to further study the XOSC32K problem.
+    But you can enable CONFIG_METRO_M4_32KHZXTAL if you want to further study the XOSC32K problem.

+    With that workaround (and a bunch of other fixes), the basic NSH configuration appears fully function, indicating the the board bring- up is complete:

+      NuttShell (NSH) NuttX-7.25
+      nsh> help
+      help usage:  help [-v] [<cmd>]

+        [           cmp         false       mkdir       set         uname
+        ?           dirname     help        mh          sh          usleep
+        basename    dd          hexdump     mv          sleep       xd
+        break       echo        kill        mw          test
+        cat         exec        ls          rm          time
+        cp          exit        mb          rmdir       true

+      Builtin Apps:
+      nsh>

 Unlocking FLASH
 ===============